samowen62/DeathRaceGame/README.md

 ##TODO:
 * Make a start menu to select track scene
 * Fog in the distance
-* Fix the car start and respawn glitch
 * Add AI
 * Add enum class for RacePlayer status